+- Initiation of general legislation

 - Division of labor between chambers

-- Initiation of general legislation

 - Second chamber reserved policy areas

 - First chamber reserved policy areas

+- Spending bills

+- Second chamber reserved policy areas

+- Finance bills

 - First chamber reserved policy areas

-- Second chamber reserved policy areas

 - Tax bills

-- Finance bills

-- Spending bills

 1°.
 Every Money Bill sent to Seanad Éireann for its recommendations shall, at the expiration of a period not longer than twenty-one days after it shall have been sent to Seanad Éireann, be returned to Dáil Éireann, which may accept or reject all or any of the recommendations of Seanad Éireann.